captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

     return models.User{}, nil
 }

-// CreateUser attempts to create the provided user, returning a fully hydrated
+// DeleteUser attempts to delete the user with the provided id.
+An error is
-// models.User or an error.
-func (s *UsersService) DeleteUser(ctx context.Context, id uint64) error {
+// returned if the delete fails. func (s *UsersService) DeleteUser(ctx context.Context, id uint64) error {
     return nil
 }